There are many different uses for branching and svn merge, and this section describes the most common ones you're likely to run into.

 “removing” a change, we're really talking about

-removing it from HEAD
+removing it from HEAD.
+The original change

 still exists in the repository's history.
 For most